LinkWellNodes/Documentation/docs/services/Development-Services.md

 ### Miscellaneous development

-We offer custom smart contract development services for any request NOT related to our infrastructure, for a fee.
+We offer simple custom smart contract development services for any request NOT related to using our infrastructure, for a fee.

 Please feel free to [email us](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") with the relevant details of your request.